 Non-intoxicating cannabis compound CBD seems to help with arthritis.

 CBD is one of the main therapeutic compounds found in cannabis plants.
 It may aid joint health by:

 - Reducing inflammation and pain.
 CBD has been shown to interact with nervous system receptors that control inflammation and pain.

 - Immunosuppression.
-CBD can reduce overactive immune system responses and activity, which is helpful for autoimmune (rheumatoid) arthritis.
+CBD can reduce overactive immune system activity, which is helpful for autoimmune (rheumatoid) arthritis.

 CBD (cannabidiol) is one of the most abundant cannabinoids – natural compounds that are largely responsible for the medicinal and psychoactive properties of cannabis plants, also known as marijuana.
 CBD has multiple health benefits, the most recognized of which are: